Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 5 - Azure Networking/README.md

 A firewall is a network security service that stands guard at the door of our network, protecting our resources from malicious internet traffic.
 It is used to monitor and control all incoming and outgoing traffic based on predefined rules.

-# How to Secure VM Access?
+# How to VM Access securely?

+Note:   we have  following option to securely access the VM.

 1. JIT Access(Just In Time Access):
 •	Opens the port for access on demand, and automatically closes it